Need lower utility bills? We moved into a drafty old home and SLASHED the heat and power bills! Do you do need lower energy bills, too?

 Take SHORT showers and certainly not baths.
 In fact, install a shower timer (they range from $5 to ‘Are you kidding?’) – every minute averages 3.8 gallons of hot water, so a typical 8 minute shower uses more than 30 gallons.
 It sometimes seems like a nitpicky thing but if you’re really serious about lowering utility bills, you need to pay attention to the details.

-For children, put a small tub inside the larger tub (the link is to the one I use) and fill that.
+For small children, put a small tub inside the larger tub (the link is to the one I use) and fill that.
 It’s much nicer to sit in a small tub so that water comes up to your chest than to sit in a large tub where the same amount of water doesn’t even cover your bottom!
 This is something we’ve learned to do at our cabin where water is scarce and all hot water is heated on the stove.
+Small children will also feel safer in the smaller tub.

 Wash your hands in cold water.
 It won’t kill you.
-We’ve been doing it here at our cabin for three years and my children think it’s strange to use hot water to wash up – and that includes baths in the summer.
-My boys heard that old time Scots considered hot baths suitable only for babies and old people, so they have decided that they’re tough Scottish boys (at least in the summer!)!
+We did it at our cabin for three years and my children think it’s strange to use hot water to wash up – and that includes baths in the summer.
+My boys heard that old time Scots considered hot baths suitable only for babies and old people, so they have decided that they’re tough Scottish boys (at least in the summer!)

 Have leaky faucets fixed immediately.